blazium-engine/blazium-docs/contributing/documentation/editor_and_docs_localization.rst

 .. tip::

-    Translating all the official Godot content is a massive undertaking, so we advise prioritizing the resources as they are listed above: first the editor interface, then the online documentation, and eventually the class reference if there are enough translators to keep up with updates.
+    Translating all the official Blazium content is a massive undertaking, so we advise prioritizing the resources as they are listed above: first the editor interface, then the online documentation, and eventually the class reference if there are enough translators to keep up with updates.